idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Energy conservation style=font-size:125%

-As a basic confirmation, the energy conservation was checked.
+As a basic verification step, the energy conservation was checked.
 The coolant temperature rise should be consistent with the total power calculated by Griffin in the solid domain since the volumetric heat source in the coolant region is ignored.
 [energy1] shows the comparison of the calculation value from a +Postprocessor+ in Cardinal to the reference value predicted by the energy equation.
 They agree very well within 0.01%, which means that the heating data is properly transferred and processed from Griffin to NekRS.
 [energy2] supports the excellent agreement, in that the total heat flux integral on each of fuel rod outer surfaces and duct inner surface matches very well with the power in each region predicted by Griffin.
 This excellent agreement was achieved with the use of a very refined mesh and a zero-power entrance region for the fluid.